 If you’re ready to commit to a challenging career, then an Army ROTC scholarship might be available for you, especially if you’re ready to become an Army nurse.
 In addition to TCU’s full range of scholarships, Army ROTC offers four-, three- and two-year scholarships, awarded strictly on merit to the most outstanding students who apply.
 The scholarship covers full tuition and fees.

-Additionally, scholarship recipients receive a stipend of $300 a month as a freshman, $350 a month as a sophomore, $450 a month as a junior and $500 a month as a senior, plus $1,200 a year for books.
+Additionally, scholarship recipients receive a stipend of $420 a month plus $1,200 a year for books.
 Qualified ROTC scholarship recipients will receive a room-and-board grant worth $12,500 if they score at least 1290 on the SAT, 28 on the ACT or transfer to TCU with a 3.25 GPA.

 Active Duty Green to Gold